TargetCrafter/Faithful_32x_RTX/README.md

-# TargetCrafter's Faithful 32x RTX Resource pack
+# TargetCrafter's Multipixel 32x RTX Resource pack

 This is a resource-pack based on @ZouChenyunfei's MultiPixel resource-pack available [here](https://mcpedl.com/multipixel-texture-pack/).
 The goal is to make all the textures work with ray-tracing in the Windows 10 version of Minecraft.
 This means that a normal and a MER (Metallic, Emission, Roughness) maps have to be added to each of the available textures.